Disney to cut 7,000 jobs in Iger's company 'transformation'

 Management said Wednesday that Disney+ plus will achieve profitability by the end of its next fiscal year in September 2024.

-The latest results marked the first quarterly snapshot since Iger’s return as CEO in November.
+The latest results marked the first quarterly snapshot since Iger’s return as CEO.

 The move to revamp the company and slash costs comes as Disney is under pressure to turn its business around.